surifirstpin/biplus_documentation/docs/Viewing Content FLD.md

 <center><h1>Viewing Content</h1></center>

-This section provides information on how to view the already existing data in BiPlus, You can view the visualization images in Dashboard Section and for exploring data you can take a look at Analysis Section.
+This section provides information on how to view the existing files in BiPlus,

 ## Navigating to Saved Content